kimsQ/rc/docs/getting-started/browsers-devices.md

 For more information and usage guidelines, read [Windows Phone 8 and Device-Width](http://timkadlec.com/2013/01/windows-phone-8-and-device-width/).

-As a heads up, we include this in all of Ratchet plus's documentation and examples as a demonstration.
+As a heads up, we include this in all of kimsQ RC's documentation and examples as a demonstration.

 ## Modals and dropdowns on mobile